Have a project to do?

 The table below combines the most common terminologies used for product development lifecycle:

-succeeds the first POC prototype.
+Succeeds the first POC prototype.
 EVT phase takes up a series (or even a small batch) prototypes of various modules (or subsystems).
 EVT is all about developing work-like and (sometimes) work-like + look-alike prototypes to validate, test and refine the core functionality of the product.
 These prototypes can be anything between a breadboard electronics prototype, PCB(A) and functional prototype with a 3D printed enclosure.
 EVT is intrinsically iterative and several iterations can be made before you eliminate design flaws through functional testing and analysis.

 The objective of the EVT is to combine look-alike and work-like subsystem prototypes made of intended components to meet the functional requirements in the form factor as per your PRD (product requirements Document).